mwkpe/pichi/README_USAGE.md

 Command line interface
 ---
 It's also possible to start the program without the GUI by passing the `--nogui` option and one additional option specifying the mode you want to run, e.g.: `sudo ./pichi --nogui --transmit`.
+Any further terminal input will stop the program again.

 | Mode          | What it does  |
 | ------------- | ------------- |